schliepk/UMM_CSCI_4453_Lab1/README.md

 NoSQL is a broad term encompassing many types of databases that organize their data differently than SQL-style databases.
 Some well known examples include mongoDB and Neo4J.
 NoSQL databases give up consistency guarantees that an SQL DBMS can provide in exchange for improved scalability (which is why they are so popular for applications like Facebook).
 There is much more variety in the way that a NoSQL database structures its data, but several are closely associated with structured data formats like XML or JSON.

-We are going to spend about two-thirds of our time with the SQL DBMS known as MariaDB.
-MariaDB is the continuation of the MySQL project.
-It split from MySQL after Oracle acquired Sun Microsystems in 2009 (and MySQL along with Sun).
-Many of the original MySQL developers are MariaDB developers.
-You can read more about the [history of MySQL and MariaDB](http://www.slideshare.net/Codemotion/my-sql-mariadbstorycodemotion).
-(If you are interested then focus on the history-- there are many technical details that won't make sense without some DBF background)
+We are going to spend about two-thirds of our time with the SQL DBMS known as SQL Server.
+SQL Server is an Enterprise level database from Microsoft.

-We are going to focus on MariaDB because:
+We are going to focus on SQL Server because:

-  * It is Open Source,
+  * Enterprise Level,
-  * actively developed,
+  * Actively developed,
-  * free,
+  * Student Development License,
-  * powerful,
+  * Powerful.
-  * and increasingly includes NoSQL support.

 ### Relational Databases